-DAVID Y. IGE GOVERNOR OF HAWAII TT OF DATE BOAI COMMS SUZANNE D. CASE CITARFESSON RD OF LAND AND NATURAL RESOURCES SION ON WATER RESOURCE MANAGEMENT A STATE OF THE STA ROBERT K. MASUDA FIRST DEPUTY M. KALEO MANUEL DEPUTY DIRECTOR - WATER STATE OF HAW COMMIS AQUATIC RESOURCES BOATING AND OCEAN RECREATION BUREAU OF CONVEYANCES SION ON WATER RESOURCE MANAGEMENT Hawall DEPARTMENT OF LAND AND NATU DIVISION OF FORESTRY AND 1151 PUNCHBOWL STREET, I JRAL RESOURCES CONSER WILDLIFE ROOM 325 KAR DRSERVATION AND COASTAL LANDS RVATION AND RESOLUCES ENFORCEMENT ENGINEERING FORESTRY AND WILLCHE INSTORIC PRESERVE COMMISSION OLAWE SILAND RESERVE COMMISSION LAND STATE PARKS MEMORAN DUM 9846 / LD 789 TO: RUSSELL Y. TSUJI, Administrator Land Division 0010 FROM: DAVID G. SMITH, Administrator Division of Forestry and Wildlife 06.d.l SUBJECT: Division of Forestry and Wildlife Com of an EA to Evaluate Impacts of Esta Air Forces Adversary Air Support at J blishing Dedicated Cont ract Combat . has received Assessment t Adversary Ai Hawai'i.
-The flights), each main Hawaiia The Department of Land and Natural Resources, Division of Forestry and Wildlife (DOFAW) has received your inquiry regarding the U.S. Air Force's preparation of an Environmental Assessment to evaluate the impacts of establishing dedicated contract Combat Air Forces Adversary Air (ADAIR) support at Joint Base Pearl Harbor-Hickam on the island of O'ahu, Hawai'i.
-The proposed ADAIR mission would result in an estimated 3,100 sorties (training flights), each between 45 minutes and one hour long, annually in the airspace off the coast of the main Hawaiian Islands, including during nighttime hours.
-No new construction or exterior modification of existing facilities is proposed.
-State endange proposed trait Hawai'i to for such as the Pa the Laysan ( F tailed ( Phaeti ) tailed Shearw vicinity of th operational in where these s resources from Protected seabirds, such as the State threatened Newell's Shearwater ( Puffinus newelli ) and the State endangered Hawaiian Petrel ( Pterodroma sandwichensis ), are known to transverse the proposed training airspace off of the coasts of Kaua'i, O'ahu, Maui, Moloka'i, Lana'i, and Hawai'i to forage over the open ocean and transit between the islands.
-Other migratory seabirds such as the Pacific Golden Plover or Kōlea ( Pluvialis fulva ) and several resident seabirds such as the Laysan ( Phoebastria immutabilis ) and Black-footed Albatross ( Phoebastria nigripes ), Red-tailed ( Phaethon rubricauda ) and White-tailed Tropicbirds ( Phaethon lepturus ), and Wedge-tailed Shearwater ( Puffinus pacificus ), among other seabirds may seasonally migrate in the vicinity of the proposed ADAIR mission.
-DOFAW recommends assessing the potential for operational impacts to listed seabirds due to the high volume of projected flights in the areas where these species are found.
-Finally, the potential cumulative impacts on seabird foraging resources from the consistent use of chaff and flares during 100 percent of the projected 3,100 sorties should also be included in the preparation of the Environmental Assessment.
-Should the s threatened or We appreciate your efforts to work with our office for the conservation of our native species.
-Should the scope of the project change significantly, or should it become apparent that threatened or endangered species may be impacted, please contact our staff as soon as possible.
-If you have any questions, please contact Jim Cogswell, Wildlife Program Manager at the state of the st
+DAVID Y. IGE GOVERNOR OF HAWAII ALE OF HAN SUZANNE D. CASE CIAIRTESION DOARD OF LAND AND NATURAL RESOURCES COMMISSION ON WATER RESOURCE MANAGEMENT A STATE OF THE STA ROBERT K. MASUDA FIRST DEPUTY M. KALEO MANUEL DEPUTY DIRECTOR.
+WATER AQUATIC RESOURCES BOATING AND OCEAN RECREATION BUREAU OF CONVEYANCES COMMISSION ON WATER RESOURCE MANAGEMENT Hawall STATE OF HA DEPARTMENT OF LAND AND NA DIVISION OF FORESTRY AU 1151 PUNCHBOWL STREE TURAL RESOURCES ND WILDLIFE T, ROOM 325 CONSTRVATION AND COASTAL LANDS CONSERVATION AND RESOLVES BEFORCEMENT PRODUCES BEFORCEMENT PRODUCES TRY AND WILDLE HISTORIC PRESERVATION KAROOLAWE SLAND RESERVE COMMISSION LAND STATE PARKS MEMORAN HONOLULU, HAWAI JUL 10 201 19846 / LD 789 TO: RUSSELL Y. TSUJI, Administrator Land Division noo In FROM: DAVID G. SMITH, Administrator Division of Forestry and Wildlife 16.d.l SUBJECT: Division of Forestry and Wildlife Co of an EA to Evaluate Impacts of E Air Forces Adversary Air Support at stablishing Dedicated Contract Combat has received Assessment t Adversary Ai Hawai'i.
+The flights), each main Hawaii ent of Land and Natural Resources, Div your inquiry regarding the U.S. Air o evaluate the impacts of establishing r (ADAIR) support at Joint Base Pear proposed ADAIR mission would resu- between 45 minutes and one hour long, a an Islands, including during nighttime of existing facilities is proposed.
+Force's preparation of g dedicated contract (l Harbor-Hickam on th lt in an estimated 3,1 annually in the airspace f an Environmental Combat Air Forces he island of O'ahu, 00 sorties (training e off the coast of the State endange proposed trai Hawai'i to for such as the Pa the Laysan (I tailed (Phaeti tailed Shearw vicinity of th operational in where these s resources from birds, such as the State threatened News ered Hawaiian Petrel (Pterodroma sam ning airspace off of the coasts of Kau rage over the open ocean and transit bet acific Golden Plover or Kölea (Pluvialis) Phoebastria immutabilis) and Black-foot hon rubricauda) and White-tailed Trop vater (Puffinus pacificus), among other the proposed ADAIR mission.
+DOFAW mpacts to listed seabirds due to the higi species are found.
+Finally, the potentia n the consistent use of chaff and flares also be included in the preparation of the dwichensis), are know ha'i, O'ahu, Maui, Mou ween the islands.
+Other fulva) and several resid ed Albatross (Phoebas icbirds (Phaethon lepu seabirds may season recommends assessin h volume of projected l cumulative impacts of during 100 percent of n to transverse the bloka'i, Lana'i, and r migratory seabirds tent seabirds such as tria nigripes), Red- turus), and Wedge- ally migrate in the ng the potential for flights in the areas on seabird foraging the projected 3,100 Should the s threatened or e your efforts to work with our office f scope of the project change significant endangered species may be impacted, p ny questions, please contact Jim Cogswel ntly, or should it bec lease contact our staff come apparent that as soon as possible.